Ned Kelly: Euroa raid

-After the police killings, the gang tried to escape into NSW but, due to flooding of the Murray River, were forced to return to north-eastern Victoria.
-They narrowly avoided the police on several occasions and relied on the support of an extensive network of sympathisers.
+After the police killings, the gang tried to escape into NSW but, due to flooding of the Murray River, returned to north-eastern Victoria.
+They narrowly avoided the police on several occasions and relied on an extensive network of sympathisers for support.

 In need of funds, the gang decided to rob the bank of Euroa.
 Byrne reconnoitered the small town on 8 December 1878.
 Around midday the next day, the gang held up Younghusband Station, outside Euroa.
-Fourteen male employees and passers-by were taken hostage and held overnight in an outbuilding on the station; female hostages were held in the homestead.
-A number of hostages were likely sympathisers of the gang and had prior knowledge of the raid.
+Fourteen male employees and passers-by were held hostage overnight in an outbuilding on the station; female hostages were held in the homestead.
+Some hostages were likely sympathisers with prior knowledge of the raid.

-The following day, Dan guarded the hostages while Ned, Byrne and Hart rode out to cut Euroa's telegraph wires.
+The following day, Dan guarded the hostages while Ned, Byrne and Hart cut Euroa's telegraph wires.
 They encountered and held up a hunting party and some railway workers, whom they took back to the station.
-Ned, Dan and Hart then went into Euroa, leaving Byrne to guard the prisoners.

-Around 4 p.m., the three outlaws held up the Euroa branch of the National Bank of Australasia, netting cash and gold worth £2,260 and a small number of documents and securities.
-Fourteen staff members were taken back to Younghusband Station as hostages.
-There the gang performed trick riding for the thirty-seven hostages, before leaving at about 8.30 p.m., warning their captives to stay put for three hours or suffer reprisals.
+With Byrne guarding the hostages, Ned, Dan and Hart held up the Euroa branch of the National Bank of Australasia, netting cash and gold worth £2,260 and some documents and securities.
+Fourteen staff were taken back to Younghusband Station as hostages.
+Before leaving that evening, the gang performed trick riding for their thirty-seven captives and warned them to stay put for three hours or suffer reprisals.

-Following the raid, a number of newspapers commented on the efficiency of its execution and compared it with the inefficiency of the police.
-Several hostages stated that the gang had behaved courteously and without violence during the raid.
-However, hostages also stated that on several occasions the bushrangers threatened to shoot them and burn buildings containing hostages if there was any resistance.
+Newspapers noted the efficiency of the raid and compared it with the inefficiency of the police.
+Several hostages described the gang as courteous and non-violent.
+However, they also reported that the bushrangers occasionally threatened to shoot hostages or burn buildings in the event of resistance.

 Cameron Letter

 At Younghusband Station, Byrne wrote two copies of a letter that Kelly had dictated.
 They were posted on 14 December to Donald Cameron, a Victorian parliamentarian who Kelly mistook as sympathetic to the gang, and Superintendent John Sadleir.
-In the letter, Kelly gives his version of the Fitzpatrick incident and the Stringybark Creek killings, and describes cases of alleged police corruption and harassment of his family, signing off as "Edward Kelly, enforced outlaw".
+In the letter, Kelly gives his version of the Fitzpatrick incident and the Stringybark Creek killings, details alleged police corruption and harassment of his family, and warns that if the Victorian government fails to grant justice, including the release of his imprisoned mother, he will seek revenge on those responsible and that "horrible disasters will follow", signing off as "Edward Kelly, enforced outlaw".
 He expected Cameron to read it out in parliament, but the government only allowed summaries to be made public.
-The Argus called it the work of "a clever illiterate".
-Premier Graham Berry, a vociferous critic of the gang, also found it "very clever", and alerted railway authorities to an allusion Kelly makes to tearing up tracks.
-Kelly expanded on much of its content in the Jerilderie Letter of 1879.
+Kelly expanded on much of its content in the 1879 Jerilderie Letter.